Elsie Hart Wilcox: Civic involvement

 Wilcox was a founding member and first president of the Mokihana Literary Club in 1905, organized with the express purpose of, " ...the study and discussion of various governments of the world."
-Before the 1920 adoption of the 19th Amendment to the U.S. Constitution, in which women gained the right to vote, women used the power of clubs to effect social reforms.
+Before the 1920 adoption of the Nineteenth Amendment to the United States Constitution, in which women gained the right to vote, women used the power of clubs to effect social reforms.
 Later shortened to the Mokihana Club, the members broadened the club's scope to include women's suffrage, current events, public health and education, music and the arts, literature (they had their own library), and environmental conservation.
 Speakers from a wide spectrum were brought in, and civic involvement was encouraged.
 Twenty years after the club's founding, it had been so varied and far-reaching in its influence that the Honolulu Star-Bulletin ran a four-part series to cover their accomplishments.

 Wilcox's own civic activities went hand-in-hand with the goals of the Mokihana Club.
 She became Secretary-Treasurer of the Kauai Historical Society in 1914, a membership she held until her death.
 During World War I, she was chairman of the Kauai Branch of the Women's Committee of the Territorial Food Commission.
 Elsie headed the International Institute of the Y.W.C.A. in Honolulu, established in 1919 to help curb the school drop-out ratio among immigrant non-English-speaking girls.
 In 1927 she became a director of Bishop Trust Company, retaining that position the rest of her life.